Getting Started

 • Presentations: Minimal structure for RevealJS slides

-Configure defaults globally in setup() or per-project in settings.yml.
+Configure defaults globally in framework::setup() or per-project in settings.yml.